Interface to Libint by E. Valeev¶

 Section author: Lori A. Burns

-libint is available as a conda package for Linux and macOS.
+Libint is available as a conda package for Linux and macOS and Windows.

-conda install libint.
-Then, hint its location with CMAKE_PREFIX_PATH, and rebuild PSI4 to detect libint and activate dependent code.
+conda install libint2 -c psi4.
+Then, hint its location with CMAKE_PREFIX_PATH, and rebuild PSI4 to detect Libint and activate dependent code.

 To remove a conda installation,